-The offence of Serious Assault is contained in subsection 340 of the Queensland Criminal Code.
+The offence of serious assault is contained in section 340 of the Criminal Code Act 1899.
 Under that provision a person commits serious assault if they:

 - Assault a person with intent to commit a crime or resist arrest or detainment;

 - Assault, obstruct or resist a police officer on duty;